danthomsen42/doorzzaQueue/README.md

 The app will have a simple database backend used to store the drivers info and their current status.
   1. It is used as a middle man for the Android and Web apps - Once one is updated, so is the other.
-  2. The database will only store The driver's name, status, and an optional prefered name if desired or necessary.
+  2. The database will only store The driver's name, status, password, and an optional prefered name if desired or necessary.